Fire threatening Yosemite's famed grove of giant sequoia trees is still growing - KESQ

 Fire threatening Yosemite’s famed grove of giant sequoia trees is still growing

-A growing wildfire that threatens a famed giant sequoia tree grove in California’s Yosemite National Park has doubled in size over the past two days and pushed officials to issue evacuation orders for a nearby community.
+Earlier Sunday, Scott Gediman, the park’s chief spokesperson, told CNN that flames were “very close, they are right around (the grove).”

+He also said the fire was about a mile or two from the park’s oldest hotel, the Wawona Hotel, which was established in 1856, according to its website.
+Park officials have urged people in the Wawona campground and community to evacuate.

-The Washburn Fire began July 7 and had swelled to 1,190 acres as of Saturday night as it burns near the lower portion of Mariposa Grove, park officials said.
-A total of 360 fire personnel are working to contain the fire from the ground and air, and park officials said the grove will remain closed until further notice.
+The Washburn Fire began July 7 and doubled in size from Saturday to Sunday, burning near the lower portion of the grove, park officials said earlier.
+A total of 360 fire personnel are working to contain the fire from the ground and air.

+Crews are also working to protect communities roughly five miles north of the blaze as spotting continues, Gediman said.

+“Fire is naturally part of the ecosystem, but it’s these high-intensity fires that are causing the damage that happened, for example, in the Creek Fire and the TCF complex last year in Sequoia National Park,” Gediman said.

+Ahearn said that hotshot crews were on their way to the area and the fire’s acreage was expected to be updated later Sunday after aerial intelligence was completed.

-“The fire is burning in difficult terrain with continuous heavy fuels in and around the fire,” fire officials said on InciWeb, a site for coordinating fire response.
+In a statement posted to InciWeb — a site for coordinating fire response — officials said the fire was burning in difficult terrain “with continuous heavy fuels in and around the fire.”

 “Significant tree mortality from 2013-2015 has left significant dead standing and dead fallen fuels.
-This also presents significant safety hazards to firefighters.”
+This also presents significant safety hazards to firefighters,” the statement said.

 Weather is forecast to get hotter through the week.
 However, fire scars from past fires about 1 to 3 miles from the Washburn Fire perimeter will help in slowing it, officials said.